-Indicator 3: “information and data requirements”
+Indicator 3: “information and data requirements.”

 The trends with data and information requirements follow the trends with data models.
 Figure 6 demonstrates these trends.

-Indicator 4: “critical data identified”
+Indicator 4: “critical data identified.”

 Critical data is a means to scope and prioritize data management initiatives.
 Data elements have different levels of business criticality within diverse contexts.
 For example, personal data is the most critical for any data initiative related to compliance with personal data regulations.
-The same data can be less important in the finance context, as this data may be not needed.
+The same data can be less important in the finance context, as this data may not be needed.